 SELECT NCHAR(Integer_Expression) FROM [Source]

 Integer_Expression: Please specify the valid numeric value.
-If the value is out of the range (something like 123456), then it will return NULL as output.
+If the value is out of the range (something like 123456), it will return NULL as output.

 SQL Server NCHAR Function Example